A young white girl with Down Syndrome in a backpack and a light blue dress.

 ED enforces civil rights laws that help students with disabilities access their education.
 Two of those laws are Section 504 of the Rehabilitation Act (Section 504) and the Individuals with Disabilities Education Act (IDEA).

 Section 504 is a federal law that prohibits disability discrimination by any school that receives federal funds.
 Under Section 504, schools must provide reasonable accommodations and services that students with disabilities need to access their school day.
-Some students have a 504 plan that sets out necessary accommodations and/or services.
+Some students have a 504 plan that provides them with accommodations and/or services which are essential to accessing education.

 The IDEA gives students with disabilities the right to a Free Appropriate Public Education (FAPE).
-FAPE means an education tailored to the needs of a disabled student whose disability has an adverse impact on their education and needs specialized services, accommodations, and modifications to the school day to access their education.
-Under the IDEA, disabled students also have the right to an individual education program (IEP), which provides services to meet the needs of students with disabilities.
+FAPE means an education tailored to the needs of a student whose disability makes it difficult to access education.
+FAPE requires schools to provide students with disabilities with services, accommodations, and modifications to the school day so they can access their education.
+Under the IDEA, disabled students also have the right to an individual education program (IEP), which is a document that specifically outlines a disabled student’s services and supports and the ways in which their educational needs will be met.

-ED enforces other civil rights laws that prohibit discrimination based on race, ethnicity, and sex.
-Many students with disabilities face barriers based on multiple statuses.
+Many students with disabilities face barriers based on identities that place them at the cross-section of multiple statuses.
 Students with disabilities are often students of color.
 Transgender students may have disabilities and need accommodations.
+ED helps protect them by enforcing other civil rights laws that prohibit discrimination based on race, ethnicity, and sex.
 ED’s enforcement of all civil rights laws is important to students with disabilities.

 Funding for Students with Disabilities

 In 2024, the IDEA helped 7.5 million children with disabilities, and ED disbursed $15.4 billion to implement the IDEA.
-This funding allows school districts to hire essential staff, like special education teachers, speech therapists, or behavioral aides.
-It helps students get technology and learning materials for specific disabilities.
-These resources are critical to rural and low-income schools that may not have the local money to obtain these supports and services that are required in a student’s IEP.
-ED’s funding and oversight make sure students with disabilities have access to their education, especially alongside their nondisabled peers.
-The IDEA helps ensure disabled students are educated with their nondisabled peers and are not segregated in school.
+This funding allows school districts to hire essential staff like special education teachers, speech therapists, or behavioral aides.
+It helps students access technology, adaptive devices, and learning materials to support their specific disabilities.
+These resources are critical to children in rural and low-income schools that may not have the local funds to obtain the needed supports and services identified in a student’s IEP.
+There is a correlation between students who are low-income and students with disabilities.
+Title I and Head Start funds from ED are vital for students who are low-income and disabled to reach their full educational potential.

 The IDEA funds Parent Training and Information Centers (PTIs) like the one at DREDF.
 PTIs are a valuable resource for students with disabilities and parents of children with disabilities to learn about the rights their children have and to receive support in enforcing those rights.